 Expand for More

 The build quality is quite good with durable keys with about a 10 million key life.
-The LEDs are bright but crisp so that they don’t cause a strain on your eye, especially when used at night.
+The LEDs are bright but crisp so that they don’t cause a strain on your eye, primarily when used at night.

 The built-in battery is rechargeable and is far more convenient than conventional AA models.
 This can be a subjective element based on the circumstance.
 The charge lasts about a week on moderate usage.
-This is not great but the ability to recharge slightly offsets this.
+This is not great, but the ability to recharge slightly offsets this.

 Value for money